In the second week of class, we will look at linear regression in more depth, and examine the challenge of over-fitting.

 \]

-Let’s look at what happens if we increase the complexity of the model by fitting it with a more smooth function.
-We use a polynomial function of order 2.
+Let’s look at what happens if we increase the flexibility of the model by fitting it with degree 2 polynomial:

 As our Polynomial Degree increased, the following happened:

-After degree 6, we see that the Training Error is low, but the Testing Error is huge!
-This is an example of Overfitting, in which our model fitted the shape of of the training set so well that it fails to generalize to the testing set.
+After degree 4, we see that the Training Error continued to decrease, but the Testing Error blew up!
+This is an example of Overfitting, in which our model fitted the shape of of the training set so well that it fails to generalize to the testing set at all.

 We want to find a model that is “just right” that doesn’t underfit or overfit the data.
 Usually, as the model becomes more flexible, the Training Error keeps lowering, and the Testing Error will lower a bit before increasing.
-It seems that our ideal prediction model is around a polynomial of degree 5 or 6, with the minimal Testing Error.
+It seems that our ideal prediction model is around a polynomial of degree 4, with the minimal Testing Error.

 Here is another illustration of the phenomena, using synthetic controlled data: